PiLoT650/Watchguard_Cytomic_Orion/misp/Install_misp_cytomic_orion.md

 Received access token
 ```
 Received access token means you sucessfully authenticated to the Cytomic API.
 Calling the
-script without any parameters won't do anything (no up/download) - good for testing.
+script --events would upload your events - but if no event has the tag "upload" it won't do anything.

 ___